wirt-ee/wirt-ee.github.io/docs/logbook/wallaby-to-xena/index.md

 # OpenStack Wallaby to Xena

-Context: the third step of the estate's upgrade trail — wallaby → xena, one year after [Victoria to Wallaby](../victoria-to-wallaby/index.md).
+Context: the third step of the environment's upgrade trail — wallaby → xena, one year after [Victoria to Wallaby](../victoria-to-wallaby/index.md).
 Backup directories dated 2022-07-19.
 The checkout lesson lands in this note: `stable/xena` delivered "some non-existent keystone dev6 package", and the run went ahead from the 24.3.0 tag instead.
 Names genericized.

 ## Preparation